RezzFayyazi/CACyber/README.md

 # CACyber
-This project aims to understand the context of cybersecurity vylnerability descriptions through self-supervised learning.
+This project aims to understand the context of cybersecurity vulnerability descriptions through self-supervised learning.